Codecademy/docs/content/cybersecurity/concepts/cyber-attack/terms/supply-chain-attack/supply-chain-attack.md

 ## Means of Protection

-Organizations can enhance their protection against supply chain attacks by the steps below:
+Organizations can enhance their protection against supply chain attacks via the steps below:

 1.Choose trusted vendors and partners: Conduct thorough evaluations of vendors and suppliers to ensure they have strong security practices and a good reputation.